 Now it’s time to add that freshly brewed coffee.

 I always use a good strong coffee like Peets.
 I don’t know if that’s what makes the cake taste so rich, but I’m sure it has some part to play in it.

 With the mixer still on low, add the 1 cup coffee and mix until combined, scraping the bottom of the bowl with a rubber spatula.
-The batter will be much thinner with the coffee added to it.

 Pour the batter into the prepared pans.
 Make sure you make them even.